OpenHFT/RFC/RFC-Naming/RFC-Naming-0.1.md

 Where there is a possible source of confusion, try to highlight this in each RFC.

+# Abbreviated Names of RFCs
+RFCs are made unique by their short identifiers.
+These identifiers should be in TitleCase except for acronyms which are in UPPER-CASE.
+The use of a minus/ASCII hyphen or "-" is preferred as a separator in the short name of an RFC

+# Action names in methods
+Where possible, the use of the following names should mean

+ - "get" To get a value, possibly associated with a key or index.
+This should not create a new object or alter the underlying data structure, unless mimicking a container which virtually has more data than is actually stored.
+ - "set" this should set a field, or a value associated with a key or index.
+A "set" method might validate the argument provided.
+ - "create" To always create a new object.
+ - "acquire" to get or create as required.
+ - "on" handle an event.

 ## Other terms used which have similar meaning in other documented use.

 ## Terms which used elsewhere for a different meaning.